bloominstituteoftechnology/web-guided-project-dom-1-solution/lesson-plan.md

 ## Lesson Plan

-### 🚀🚀🚀 The DOM represents the contents of a browser tab
+### 🚀🚀🚀 The DOM represents the contents of a browser window

 - Walk students through [this resource](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction).

 - Demo changing `document.title` to make the following points:
-  - `document` is a very big object, deeply nested object, built by Chrome from the HTML
+  - `document` is a very big, deeply nested object, built by Chrome from the HTML
   - Through it we access just about any aspect of the page
   - We cannot access stylesheets, which have their own DOM - the CSSOM
-  - The browser uses the DOM and the CSSOM to construct what we see
+  - The browser uses the DOM and the CSSOM to render the page
   - Some of the things we can **get** from the DOM, we can also **set**

 🤔🤔🤔 Exercises: